RyanThornburg/openscad-squirrel-guard/README.md

 ## Using the SCAD files

-Open either file in OpenSCAD.
 All parameters are exposed in the Customizer panel (View > Customizer).

 **Key parameters for both designs:**